Villeneve/Simple_StyleGAN/README.md

 ## 🖼️ Generated Results

-*(Here you can add a sample of your best-generated images after training\!)*

-Example:

 ## ✨ Key Features

 This model is not a full replica of the original StyleGAN paper but implements its most crucial architectural innovations: